omidnikrah/react-github/README.md

 # react-github
-A simple react version of Github
+A simple react version of Github!

 ## Installation